coky-t/owasp-ai-security-and-privacy-guide-ja/Document/owaspaiexchange.md

   - Not covered yet in ISO/IEC standards.

-- **#DISCRETE** (management, development-time and runtime).
+- **#<a name="DISCRETE">DISCRETE</a>** (management, development-time and runtime).
 Minimize access to technical details that could help attackers.

   Purpose: reduce the information available to attackers, which can assist them in selecting and tailoring their attacks, thereby lowering the probability of a successful attack.

-  Note: this control needs to be weighed against the AITRANSPARENCY control that requires to be more open about technical aspects of the model.
+  Note: this control needs to be weighed against the [AITRANSPARENCY](#AITRANSPARENCY) control that requires to be more open about technical aspects of the model.
 The key is to minimize information that can help attackers while being transparent.

   For example: